This buying guide will help you:

 - The ratio of the RMS (root-mean-square) of the harmonic content to the RMS value of the fundamental quantity, expressed as a percent of the fundamental.
-Typically a supply sine wave is considered acceptable when THD levels are 5% or less.
-See Harmonics, Harmonic Distortion and Distortion
+Typically, a supply sine wave is considered acceptable when THD levels are 5% or less.
+See Distortion, Harmonic, Harmonic Distortion.

 - Transfer Time

-- Acronym for Transient Voltage surge protector.
-Another term for surge protector taken from the UL designation for this type of product.
-See Surge
+- Acronym for transient voltage surge suppressor.
+This is another term for surge protector, taken from the UL designation for this type of device.
+See Surge.

-- When used to describe a specific type of long duration variation, undervoltage undervoltage refers to a measured voltage having a value at least 10% below the nominal voltage for a period of time greater than one minute.
-Also known as sags or brownouts, undervoltages frequently occur during air conditioning season due to peak power demands and may last minutes, hours, days or months.
-See Rolling Blackout
+- Undervoltage refers to a measured voltage having a value at least 10% below the nominal voltage for a period greater than one minute.
+Also known as sags or brownouts, undervoltages frequently occur during air conditioning season due to peak power demands.
+They may last minutes, hours, days or longer.
+See Rolling Blackouts / Rolling Brownouts.

-- An acronym for Uninterruptible Power Supply.
-Any device that provides continuous, acceptable power to its dependent loads no matter what is (or is not) coming in on the commercial utility's power lines (within limits).
+- A UPS system, also known as a battery backup system, provides continuous, acceptable power to connected equipment loads no matter what is (or is not) coming in on the commercial utility's power lines (within limits).
 UPS systems provide battery backup power when utility power fails.
-See Standby UPS, Line Interactive UPS & Online double Conversion UPS
+See Standby UPS, Line Interactive UPS, On-Line Double Conversion UPS.

 - User-Replaceable Battery

-- Refers to the feature that allows the battery of a UPS to be removed and replaced without requiring the services of a technical specialist.
+- A feature that allows the battery of a UPS to be removed and replaced without requiring the services of a technical specialist.

 - Abbreviation for volt-amperes or volt-amps, which is the unit of measurement of apparent power.
-Most UPS systems are rated in volt amps.
-Actual wattage is typically 60-70% of this figure, depending on the UPS system's power factor.
+Most UPS systems are rated in volt-amps.
+Actual wattage ranges from 50% to 100% of this figure, depending on the UPS system's power factor.
 See Ampere, Apparent Power, Formulas, Power Factor, Real Power, Watt.